clairep94/Makers_Module_04_Chwitter/notes_to_self.md

 # Notes for Refactoring & Caching:

+Currently storing all methods where the output is a list of that object class. eg. get_all_likes_for_post is in LikeRepository, not PostRepository.
+Storing in the 'many' end of the relationship

+Currently prioritising minimising number of SQL queries -- will change to code-readability and code-refactoring if advised

 ## REFACTORING:

 Future fork -- refactor post & comment to inherit from UserContent; refactor like & follow to inheriy from UserEvent